-Regulation (EU) 2015/2365 of the European Parliament and of the Council on transparency of securities financing transactions and of reuse and amending Regulation 648/2012 (SFTR) is one of a number of measures aimed at improving the transparency and monitoring of the shadow banking industry.
+Regulation (EU) 2015/2365 of the European Parliament and of the Council on transparency of securities financing transactions and of reuse and amending Regulation 648/2012 (SFTR) is one of a number of measures aimed at improving the transparency and monitoring of the securities financing transactions market.

-- imposing limitations on the 'reuse' of collateral, so that clients and counterparties understand the risks involved and give their consent to the reuse
+- imposes limitations on the 'reuse' of collateral, so that clients and counterparties understand the risks involved and give their consent to the reuse

 Application of the SFTR is broad and requirements on reuse of collateral are not limited to SFTs.
 The definition of SFTs includes some transactions in relation to commodities and margin loans and the transparency requirements for UCITS and AIFs also apply to total return swaps.